dannofield/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

+I used all 3 cameras and the model performed very good so I did not have to augment the data set by flipped images.

+After the collection process, I had around 9000 number of data points.
+I then preprocessed this data by cropping the images so the model does not get distracted by things like the sky, trees, etc.:

+Then, I normalized the data by converting this data to gray scale.

+Here are the pictures showing the image pre-processing

+#### Center Camera
 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image1]
 ![alt text][image2]

+Here is the center camera image cropped

+![alt text][image3]
+![alt text][image5]

+Here is the center camera image normalized

+![alt text][image4]
+![alt text][image6]

+#### Left Camera
 I used the left camera with a correction angle of 0.7

 ![alt text][image8]
 ![alt text][image9]

+Left camera image cropped

+![alt text][image10]
+![alt text][image12]

+Left camera image normalized

+![alt text][image11]
+![alt text][image13]

+#### Right Camera
 Then I used the right camera with a correction angle of 0.7

 ![alt text][image14]
 ![alt text][image15]

-Then I repeated this process on track two in order to get more data points.

-Since I used all 3 cameras I did not have to augment the data set by flipped images.

-After the collection process, I had around 9000 number of data points.
-I then preprocessed this data by cropping the images so the model does not get distracted by things like the sky, trees, etc.:

-Here is the center camera image cropped

-![alt text][image3]
-![alt text][image5]

-Left camera image cropped

-![alt text][image10]
-![alt text][image12]

 Right camera image cropped

 ![alt text][image16]
 ![alt text][image18]

-After this I normalized the data by converting this data to gray scale.

-Here is the center camera image cropped

-![alt text][image4]
-![alt text][image6]

-Left camera image cropped

-![alt text][image11]
-![alt text][image13]

-Right camera image cropped
+Right camera image normalized

 ![alt text][image17]
 ![alt text][image19]

+Then I repeated this process on track two in order to get more data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.